Wonsan Tram

 Wonsan Tram is a tourist tram system in Wonsan, Democratic People's Republic of Korea (North Korea).
-The line opened in 2025.
-There is currently one line in operation.
+The line opened in 2025, and consists of a single-track tramway that runs 8.5 kilometers.

 Overview

+According to North Korean media, the construction of a 1,000 mm gauge line was started in 2019 and was scheduled for completion in November 2020, however, it was postponed due to the COVID-19 pandemic.
+Work on overpasses resumed in 2023 and was completed in 2024 and was opened on June 24, 2025.

-An 8.5 km single-track tram line was put into service late in June at the Wonsan-Kalma resort on North Korea’s east coast.
+The tram line was put into service in late June 2025 at the Wonsan Kalma Coastal Tourist Area on North Korea’s east coast.
 The line is served by a fleet of three summer trams, designed without doors and windows, and two ordinary vehicles with three double-leaf doors.

-The four-axle single-car tramcars were produced in 2020–2021 at the Kim Chong-t'ae Electric Locomotive Works in Pyongyang, which focuses on locomotive production.
-The rolling stock’s technical specifications could not be found in open sources.

-According to North Korean media, the construction of a 1,000 mm gauge line was scheduled for completion in November 2020, however, it was postponed due to the COVID-19 pandemic.

-Lines

-The system consists of a single-track tramway that runs 8.5 kilometers.

 Rolling stock

-The rolling stock for the Wonsan tram line, which opened in June 2025, consists of five domestically built, four-axle, single-ended trams designed for tourist use created by the Kim Chong-t'ae Electric Locomotive Works.
+The rolling stock for the Wonsan tram line, consists of five domestically built, four-axle, single-ended trams designed for tourist use created by the Kim Chong-t'ae Electric Locomotive Works.
 Three of the trams are partially open on the sides to allow for unobstructed views of the Wonsan-Kalma resort.